AeneasZhu/JekyllFarm/_posts/2023-02-21-smith-benevolence.md

 Why the different outcome?
 Smith gives his answer:

-It is a stronger power, a more forcible motive, which exerts itself [in active situations].
+<blockquote>It is a stronger power, a more forcible motive, which exerts itself [in active situations].
 It is reason, principle, conscience, the inhabitant of the breast, the man within, the great judge and arbiter of our conduct.
 It is he who, whenever we are about to act so as to affect the happiness of others, calls to us, with a voice capable of astonishing the most presumptuous of our passions, that we are but one of the multitude, in no respect better than any other in it. . . .
-It is from him only that we learn the real littleness of ourselves, and of whatever relates to ourselves, and the natural misrepresentations of self-love can be corrected only by the eye of this impartial spectator.
+It is from him only that we learn the real littleness of ourselves, and of whatever relates to ourselves, and the natural misrepresentations of self-love can be corrected only by the eye of this impartial spectator.</blockquote>

 Although he feels but a feeble spark of benevolence, the man of humanity knows that if he were to selfishly choose his own comfort over the lives of millions, his conscience, the man within the breast, would justly condemn him.
 The judgment of his conscience flows from his estimation of the judgment of God (or a godlike spectator), the seat of universal benevolence.
 Smith speaks of the conscience as a “representative” of the supreme impartial spectator.